amenadiane/devops/README.md

 npm ci
 pm2 start "npm start"

 * validate.sh -> this script will validate whether the app is up on port 8080

 #!/usr/bin/env bash
 sleep 10
-#validating that the host is up on 8080
+# validating that the host is up on 8080
 nc -zv 127.0.0.1 8080
+Footer
+© 2022 GitHub, Inc.
+Footer navigation
+Terms

 **3.Finally setup CODEPIPELINE to orchestrate the deployment by reaching out to CODEDEPLOY to deploy onto our EC2.
 **